rien333/numbersense-vae/thesis/README.md

-    non-researcher depended features (i.e. should avoid commonly used handcrafted features such as SIFT or HOG features), a generally unrealistic trope of artificial learning according to AI critics (Dreyfus 2007) and research into the human learning process ([**???**]{.citeproc-not-found data-reference-id="Zorzi2013"}),
-    restricting the choice of an algorithm to be unsupervised as such an algorithm will learn its own distribution of the data.
+    non-researcher depended features (i.e. should avoid commonly used handcrafted features such as SIFT or HOG features), a generally unrealistic trope of artificial learning according to AI critics (Dreyfus 2007) and research into the human learning process (Zorzi, Testolin, and Stoianov 2013a), restricting the choice of an algorithm to be unsupervised, as such an algorithm will learn its own distribution of the data.
 Given their ability to construct the underlying stochastic representation of the data, i.e. autonomous feature determination they learn their own features, *Varitional Autoencoders* (VAEs) seem fit to tackle this problem.
-Moreover, VAEs are an unsupervised algorithm, just as learning visual number sense does not rely on supervision.
+Moreover, VAEs are trained in an unsupervised manner, just as learning visual number sense does not rely on supervision.

 Most of the research above was conducted on approximate numerical cognition, but these characteristics hold equally well for number